Top Food-on-the-Go Trends

 A significant edge that QSRs have over grocery stores is the restaurant environment, along with consistency in meal options and customer experience.
 Consumers are loyal to QSRs as they know exactly what to expect each time they visit.

-Grocery Stores Want Their Piece of the Pie
+Grocery Stores Want Their Slice

 To stay competitive and leverage the current food-on-the-go trends with QSRs, more and more grocery chains are adding ready-to-eat or quick make-at-home options.